August 2, 2015

 I am still learning from him, including how to be a better guardian to him every day.

 Thank you, Beaux, for being one of my greatest teachers in life.
+Thank you for helping me to write our book about you.
 I am so looking forward to more adventures with you, more magic and wonder, more love and learning, and to continue celebrating the amazing soul that you are.
 Happy blessed 16th birthday to you, Beaux!!!

 P.S.
 I know that 16 ain’t no thang to you (even if it is equivalent to 80 human years!)
 But as you so perfectly proclaimed, “I am young and vibrant!”